 By 1973 it was obvious to all that Gloucester must have a larger modern library facility.
 An agreement was reached between the board of directors and the city administration to jointly fund the expansion.
 The library corporation raised $500,000 in donations while the city appropriated $650,000 and $150,000 came from the federal government.
 From this partnership came the renovated facility which opened in 1976.

 Today, the Gloucester Lyceum & Sawyer Free Library continues as a public charitable corporation as designated under a charter granted by the Commonwealth of Massachusetts June 10, 1872.
-Its purpose remains to serve as an institution for “maintaining a free library, lectures, collections in natural history and works of art, and the promotion of intellectual culture generally.”
+Its purpose is to promote and enhance the Library’s grounds and facilities, resources, programs and services.
 The library continues to be governed by members of the corporation comprised of community members interested in the library and its mission.
 Corporators elect new members at the annual meeting as well as a president, vice-president, treasurer, and clerk who comprise the executive committee.
 In total 15 corporators are elected to the board of directors; the mayor participates ex officio.
 The board is the policy-making body with special subcommittees designated to address specific issues.
-The librarian is hired by the board to direct the day-to-day operations of the library.

 The Saunders House